UCI-GDIM31/w0-setup-check-in-w4h009/README.md

 **These questions are not graded for accuracy!
 Answer honestly, don’t Google it.**

 1. Game design document
+A document that plans out the goal of the game and what the game is supposed to be?

 2. Scope management
+To make sure the development stays on the main path of the game and not onto other side things

 3. Iteration
+versions of development. first iteration, second etc.

 4. Object-Oriented programming
+Programming that focuses on working with multiple objects

 5. Model-View-Controller architecture
+no clue

 ## Complete!